ConnectiCare Insurance Coverage for Drug & Alcohol Rehab

-In some cases, ConnectiCare may require a referral from your primary care provider before the insurance plan pays for the treatment, depending on the policy you have.
-In many cases, pre-authorization is not required before entering drug and alcohol treatment programs, but it’s always best to check beforehand so you know what to expect.
+In some cases, ConnectiCare may require a referral from your primary care provider before the insurance plan pays for the rehabilitation, depending on the policy you have.
+In many cases, pre-authorization is not required before entering substance abuse treatment programs, but it’s always best to check beforehand so you know what to expect.

 ConnectiCare also offers health insurance through Medicare for those who meet the criteria for government-subsidized insurance policies.
 Drug and alcohol treatment programs are often covered by Medicare as well.

 The amount of coverage you have can vary widely based on your state of residence, whether the facility is in- or out-of-network, the length of your stay, and your insurance plan level.
 The cost of treatment will vary from person to person and will also depend on the rehab center, the type of program attended, and specific services received.

 Before you decide which rehab center might be best for your needs, it’s important to check your insurance benefits to understand what costs are covered by your insurance provider, and which ones you are responsible for.
 Knowing exactly what your ConnectiCare plan covers can give you peace of mind while you or your loved one is in rehab.
 You can do the work of getting and staying sober without worrying about unexpected costs or financial struggles.
 For more information on ConnectiCare insurance plans and to check what your plan covers, call , click here, or fill out the form below.

 What Different Types of Addiction Treatment Does ConnectiCare Cover?

 Your ConnectiCare insurance plan may cover the following addiction treatment services:3